-AVID is underpinned by five key skills: Writing, Inquiry, Collaboration, Organisation and Reading (WICOR).
+AVID is underpinned by five key skills: Critical Writing, Inquiry, Collaboration, Organisation and Critical Reading (WICOR).
 The College runs AVID elective classes as well as using the strategies school-wide in every class.

 Students enrolling at the College to commence in Year 7 have the opportunity to apply for entrance into the AVID elective.
 Students who undertake the elective will have two periods of AVID in Year 7 and then three periods a week from Year 8.
 In the AVID elective class, students undertake a rigorous and engaging curriculum that extends and develops their skills in the five key areas of WICOR.
 Developing these skills allows students to succeed in all their subjects and sets them up for success in both VCE and tertiary education.